JohnReedLOL/HaskellPrintDebugger/README.md

 See screenshot: http://i.imgur.com/KCXYHNk.png

+-- New fatal assert feature: http://i.imgur.com/Ii62NJP.png

 ____________________________________________________________________________________________________________________

 Dependencies:

 - None (except for "split" package in .cabal).
-Automatically imports on "cabal install print-debugger".
+-
+- Must specify "build-depends:   base, split, print-debugger" in .cabal file.

 ____________________________________________________________________________________________________________________

-Instructions:
+Instructions (without Cabal):

-1. Add the file "StackTraceDebug.hs" to your Haskell project.
+1. Simply Add the file "StackTraceDebug.hs" to your Haskell project.
-2. Add "import StackTraceDebug" if you want to call the function
+2. Add "import Dugug.Print.StackTraceDebug" if you want to call the function.
 3. Call "debugTraceIO" with any String argument.
 4. When you are done, remove or comment out all calls to debugTraceIO.
-5. Optionally, set value "debugMode" to "False" in "StackTraceDebug.hs" to mute all calls to "debugTraceIO".
+5. Optionally, set value "debugMode" to "False" in "StackTraceDebug.hs" to mute all calls to "debugTraceIO" and disable all fatal assertions.

+Instructions (without Cabal):

+cabal update
+cabal install split
+cabal install print-debugger

+^ Don't forget to include both "split" and "print-debugger" in the cabal file
 ____________________________________________________________________________________________________________________

 Benefits:

 - Does not require to be compiled with "-prof"
-- Easier to locate your print statements
-- Location of print statement can be highlighted in an IDE
+- Easier to locate your print statements (and assertions).
+Location of print statement (and assertions) can be highlighted in an IDE
-- Easy to turn print statemments on/off without having to manually uncomment each one.
+- Easy to turn print statemments (and assertions) on/off without having to manually uncomment each one.
 - CC0 (Free to use, share, or modify, even commercially)

 ____________________________________________________________________________________________________________________